At Tamarack, we’re dedicated to finding innovative ways to improve people’s lives.

 At Tamarack Habilitation Technologies, we’re dedicated to finding innovative ways to improve people’s lives.
 Tamarack was founded in 1990 in St. Paul, Minnesota.

-Our active brand, ENGO, helps people continue to do what they love – and get rid of blister-causing friction for good.
+Our ENGO brand helps people continue to do what they love – and get rid of blister-causing friction for good.
 ENGO Blister Patches installed into a shoe (not on the skin) help runners, women who wear heels, hikers, athletes, and anyone who suffers from blisters.

-Our GlideWear products are made using a Tamarack developed two-ply textile technology alternative to ShearBan that help protect the skin of amputees, wheelchair users, and people with limited mobility, and other people with other skin injury problems by strategically reducing the friction that causes shear stress in the skin.
+Our GlideWear products are made using a Tamarack developed two-ply textile technology alternative to ShearBan that help protect the skin of amputees, wheelchair users, people with limited mobility, and other people with other skin injury problems by strategically reducing the friction that causes shear stress in the skin.
 Shear stress contributes to the formation of diabetic foot ulcers, pressure injuries (“pressure sores”), blisters, and other painful wounds.
 Manufacturers in the medical and sports industries use GlideWear fabric technology in their products to protect their customers’ skin.

 Tamarack is a small, privately held business, wholly owned by the Marty and Peg Carlson family.
 We’re based in Minnesota and our products are proudly made in the USA of domestic and imported materials.

 - To research, develop, and manufacture products of excellent function and value that improve and maximize human performance and comfort.